Skip to content

 "My paintings are like classic Rubens or Michelangelo, but unrestrained."

-rubens venus adonis
+peter paul rubens venus adonis painting

 frazetta warrior with his warrior woman

-Movement and Light
+Movement and light

 rubens three graces movement

 Rubens was one of the first painters to master movement.
 This “Three Graces” prototype captures a gentle dance (evident by the positioning of feet and gauzy material).
-Using just few colors, the bold contrast between light and dark is maximized with a highlight across the models’ skin.
+Using few colors, the bold contrast between light and dark is maximized with a highlight across the models’ skin.

 frazetta golden girl